-The Department of Management Informatics and Communication (DoMIC) is a multidisciplinary department for management, communication and information focused programs at University’s main campus.
-It aims to launch new graduate and post-graduate programs of inter- and/or multi-disciplinary nature, in collaboration with different Schools and programs of the University; and create opportunities for local scholars (educated circle) through exposure to higher-level professional training and continuing education, so that a greater community of adult workforce owns and joins the vision, mission and initiatives of the University.
+The Department of Management Informatics and Communication (DoMIC) is a multidisciplinary department for management, communication and information focused programs at University’s Dhulikhel Campus.
+It runs programs of inter- and/or multi-disciplinary nature, in collaboration with different Schools and programs of the University; and creates opportunities for local scholars (educated circle) through exposure to higher-level professional training and continuing education, so that a greater community of adult workforce owns and joins the vision, mission and initiatives of the University.
 DoMIC facilitates the existing management and communication-related courses, and runs the Bachelor of Business Information Systems (BBIS) at University’s Dhulikhel Campus.

 - The aspect of Management broadly involves the current/immediate academic engagements across business management, entrepreneurship development, financial management, economics for technology, technology management, business incubation, organizational development and professional ethics, among others.